halstar/MySelfPlayingXylophone/README.md

     * sudo pip3 install numpy

-* Install MidiFile library for Python:
+* Install mido MIDI library for Python:

-    * sudo pip3 install MIDIFile
+    * sudo pip3 install mido

 * Manually start PIGPIO daemon (add this to rc.local or .bashrc or other):

 	* sudo pigpiod

 **Note**:  so, pigpio is used for GPIO access.
 Though they are available/activable in this project, RPi.GPIO & gpiozero supports were only partially tested.

+* Add xylophone's main script to the Raspberry Pi startup sequence:

+    * sudo vim /etc/rc.local (add the following line before last command "exit 0")
+    *   cd /home/pi/xylo
+    *   sudo ./main.sh 2>&1 > /dev/null &